-Brisbane Kids on the north-side should check out the lovely Einbunpin Lagoon Parklands.
+Kids on the north-side of Brisbane will enjoy a morning or afternoon out at the lovely Einbunpin Lagoon Parklands.
 Only a couple of minutes’ walk from the Sandgate train station, the lagoon and surrounding reserve is home to turtles, eels, ducks and other native birds.
 There are even some statues of the birdlife – see if you can find a pelican statue and two cormorants (Hint: the cormorants are in the water!)
 A sheltered observation bridge allows Brisbane Kids to get a closer look at the wildlife.
+It’s a lovely place to head to for a family get together or just a playdate in the toddler-friendly playground area.

-A modern and fully fenced playground has been built adjacent to the lagoon, containing a large sheltered play structure and slide, sandpit and an abundance of climbing formations.
+A fully fenced playground sits adjacent to the lagoon, containing a sheltered play structure, slide, sandpit and several climbing formations.
 Large grassy expanses outside the playground provide plenty of room for Brisbane Kids to run around, while a picturesque stroll along the path around the lagoon and parkland provides a more peaceful distraction.
+It isn’t a huge playground but perfect for little ones, and parents who just want the comfort of knowing their child is contained so they can enjoy a coffee while watching over the play.

-As well as the playground, the wide-spread Einbunpin Lagoon Parklands feature plenty of sheltered and non-sheltered seating, as well as a gorgeous rotunda at the water’s edge.
-Plenty of parking and easy access to surrounding shops and cafes make spending a whole day at the lagoon super easy and fun for the whole family.
+In addition to the playground, Einbunpin Lagoon Parklands features plenty of sheltered and non-sheltered seating areas perfect for picnics, as well as a gorgeous rotunda at the water’s edge.
+There is ample parking surrounding the lagoon providing easy access to nearby shops and cafes, which makes spending a whole day at the lagoon super easy and fun for the whole family.